Here you can download the GTC as a PDF-File: GTC

 - There are 12 business objects in each iteration.

-- 10 of the business objects have 10 alphanumeric attributes with a maximum length of 20 and 20 other attributes (10 bytes each).
+- 10 of the business objects have 9 alphanumeric attributes (one of them is the natural key) with a maximum length of 20 and 20 other attributes (10 bytes each).
 So each data record requires 600 bytes.
 Each of the business objects has 100,000 records.

-- 2 of the business objects have 10 alphanumeric attributes with a maximum length of 20 and 10 other attributes (10 bytes each), as well as a file attachment of 100 KB.
+- 2 of the business objects have 9 alphanumeric attributes (one of them is the natural key) with a maximum length of 20 and 10 other attributes (10 bytes each), as well as a file attachment of 100 KB.
 In the approximation of the total storage space 100 KB are used for the record size (100 KB = approx. 100,000 bytes).
 Both business objects have 5,000 records.

 - The total storage space of the business objects would amount to approximately 16 GB: 10 iterations * (10 business objects * 100,000 data records * 600 bytes + 2 business objects * 5,000 data records * 100 KB) = approx. 16 GB